Fahim9083/COIT20246-Journal-Fahim-Hasan/week09.md

 ### Discussion

-The most likely and most damaging sources for a small business are **cybercriminals** and **insiders**.
-Cybercriminals target small businesses because they often have weaker defences.
-Insiders already have legitimate access and can bypass perimeter security.
-Nation-state attackers are unlikely to target a small business, so I have not included them.
+**Insiders** and **cybercriminals** are the most likely and destructive sources for a small business.
+Because small enterprises frequently have poorer security, cybercriminals target them.
+Insiders can get beyond perimeter security because they already have authorised access.
+I have left out nation-state attackers because they are unlikely to target small businesses.
 ---

 ## Task 4 – Explore Vulnerabilities